hcavarsan/kftray-blog/content/99.blog/posts/15-kftui-guide.md

 published: true
 ---

+So... the kftray/kftui docs are pretty messy right now, and I figured writing this blog post would be easier than fixing everything properly.
+I'll organize the docs later, but this should cover what kftui does and how to use it.

+kftui has most of the same stuff as kftray, but this guide is just about the terminal version.

 > First of all - kftray and kftui are independent, cross-platform applications.
 They help you set up and manage multiple port-forwarding settings easily.
 Both apps are basically the same tool with different interfaces. kftray is the GUI version with windows and buttons. kftui is the terminal version that runs in your command line.
 They share the same database and configs.
 Set up a port-forward in kftray's GUI, and you'll see it in kftui too.
 Save something in kftui, and it shows up in kftray.
 You can use whichever one you prefer or switch between them.

-So... the kftray/kftui docs are pretty messy right now, and I figured writing this blog post would be easier than fixing everything properly.
-I'll organize the docs later, but this should cover what kftui does and how to use it.

-kftui has most of the same stuff as kftray, but this guide is just about the terminal version.
+Oh, and the whole thing is open source, so you can check out the code on [github.com/hcavarsan/kftray](https://github.com/hcavarsan/kftray) if you want to contribute or report bugs, or if you just want to use it, get the downloads from [kftray.app/downloads](https://kftray.app/downloads) - there's more install options in the next section too

 ![Complete Diagram](https://raw.githubusercontent.com/hcavarsan/kftray-blog/refs/heads/main/public/img/kftui2025.png)